Hearing seeks insight into blowout on a Boeing jet that pilots said threw the flight into 'chaos'

 The safety board will not determine a probable cause after the hearing.
 That could take another year or longer.
 It is calling the unusually long hearing a “fact-finding” step.

-Witnesses for Spirit and Boeing testified about safety systems and inspection processes.
-Lund said production of Max jets dropped below 10 per month after the Alaska Airlines blowout and has increased, but remains under 30 per month.

-Lund and others also discussed the impact of COVID-19 on production and worker experience.
-Spirit Senior Vice President Terry George said that just five years ago, 95% of its factory employees had worked with sheet metal, but now it is 5%, and they must get more training in drilling holes and installing fasteners in aircraft bodies.
+Spirit Senior Vice President Terry George said that five years ago, 95% of the company's factory employees had worked with sheet metal, but now it is 5%.
+They company has increased training for tasks such as drilling holes and installing fasteners in aircraft bodies, he said.

-Before the pandemic, Lund added, most new hires at Boeing factories had aerospace experience, often in the military, but “coming out of COVID ... we found that considerably more of our employees did not have that aerospace experience.”
-She said the company has improved training since the January accident.

-But others remained skeptical.
-“We have never been impressed with Boeing’s training at all,” International Association of Machinists’ representative Lloyd Catlin said.
-“There has been changes, but I don’t know that it’s enough.”
+A representative of the machinists' union said Boeing cut back on inspections and training over the last several years.
+Lund said the company has significantly increased training since the Alaska Airlines blowout, and that the company is trying to improve quality as it focuses on “lean manufacturing.”

 Lund also said Boeing is working on ways to prevent door plugs from being closed if they are not firmly secured, but she could not say when that redesign might be completed.